 – If he asks you to keep the relationship a secret.

-– If he doesn’t want you to meet his family or see where he lives.
+– Or if he doesn’t want you to meet his family or see where he lives.

 – If he asks you to travel long distances alone to meet him, especially if that is at your expense or means going overseas to see him.